Meet the Storytellers:

 June Cupido is an experienced story coach.
 Her goal is to create provocative theatre experiences that guide the integration, acceptance, and compassion for others through increased understanding of what another has experienced or is experiencing.
 She believes that the stories we tell connect us, and as a community we can evolve.

-If you are interested in developing a personal narrative, she can help you get ready for the next series of Story Slams in January and March of 2023, in Oakville.
+If you are interested in developing a personal narrative, she can help you get ready for the next series of Story Slams in 2023.

 Her role as a story coach is to open up the dialogue that will lead you to thinking about your own personal truth and illusion.
-As a dramaturge June has been developing personal narratives through story coaching for the past 10 years in the Oakville area.
+As a dramaturge June has been developing personal narratives through story coaching for the past 10 years.
 As Joseph Campbell writes, “The most rewarding mythological experience you can have is to experience how it lives inside yourself.”

 Michael Mulrooney - Musical Director